dfourcfive/flutter_assets_to_path_constants_bash_script/README.md

 ```

 - If no arguments are given , the script will use default values , extract all assets inside the `./assets` folder and create the ouput `file assets_constants.dart` inside the `./lib` folder

+# Additional
+All kinds of contribution is welcomed